 The important take away here is to focus on just doing it, doing it well and making it a regular and constant activity in your business.

 eCommerce is another area that requires constant work.
 If you just sank a chunk of your retirement savings into a new retail store we doubt would show up on the first day and open the door and then leave for 6 months.
 Occasionally stop by to clean out the cash register.
-As ridiculous as this sounds this is exactly how many people who get started in eCommerce act.
+As ridiculous as this sounds this is exactly how many people who get started in the eCommerce act.
 They pay to create a nice store somewhere and then walk away and think people will simply find them and buy from them.
 Simply not true.
-A good eCommerce site is like a good store requiring constant marketing, testing products, testing copy and pages, building an email marketing list, creating a social media presence etc. As you do this over and over eventually you tap into those strategies that are working.
+A good eCommerce site is like a good store requiring constant marketing, testing products, testing copy, and pages, building an email marketing list, creating a social media presence etc. This is called digital marketing and it is a ongoing process.
+A journey.
+As you do this over and over eventually you tap into those strategies that are working.

 Digital Marketing is Direct Marketing

 Most marketing on the Internet falls into the category of what we call direct marketing.
 This means you are trying to get people to take some type of action right now as opposed to waiting until later.
 Direct marketing requires that you are always tweaking and changing your marketing strategy until it pulls better than anything else.
 Once that is done you start the process over again to improve it even further.
-You need to be trying new copy, pages, offers, technology, strategies, graphics, etc. In direct marketing we say test, test, test.
+You need to be trying new copy, sales page layouts, offers, technology, ads, lead magnets, strategies, graphics, etc. In direct marketing, we say test, test, test.
 That is how successful digital marketing is done.

-If you would like to learn how your web site stacks up consider signing up for our free 45 minute consulting package.
-As part of this free package you will receive a written evaluation of your web site.
+If you would like to learn how your web site stacks up consider signing up for our free 45-minute consulting package.
+As part of this free package, you will receive a written evaluation of your web site.
 You will also get at least 3 actionable strategies you can apply today.
 You will get a nice return on your investment of 45 minutes.
-Sign up today.